Swiftal13/The-Self-taught-Computer-Scientist/SortingAlgorithms.md

 merge sort is the process of breaking down a list into single elements, then grouping them into pairs, ordering, grouping into two smaller lists, ordering, and then finally grouping them back into one complete list in the correct order
 ## Insertion sort
-insertion sort is conparing a number to all the prevoous ones before it
+insertion sort is conparing a number to all the prevoous ones before it bad for very long data good for short